 - 5.1.
 The Local Authority Accounts (Scotland) Regulations 2014 came into force on 10 October 2014. - 5.2.
 These regulations established the statutory duty for the Council to have in place a professional and objective Internal Auditing Service in accordance with recognised standards and practices. - 5.3.
-The Internal Audit Charter 2020-22, as approved by the Monitoring and Audit Committee in June 2020, defines the purpose, authority and responsibility for the Internal Audit Service.
+The Internal Audit Charter 2022-24, presented to the Monitoring and Audit Committee in June 2022, and approved by the Council in July 2022, defines the purpose, authority and responsibility for the Internal Audit Service.
 The Charter conforms to the Definition of Internal Auditing, the Code of Ethics and the Standards contained in the Public Sector Internal Audit Standards (PSIAS) updated in March 2017. - 5.4.
-Internal Audit has organisational independence, and this independence was maintained throughout 2021/22. - 5.5.
-The responsibilities, role and authority of Internal Audit are summarised in the Council's Financial Regulations which state: - "The primary role of Internal Audit is that of an assurance function which provides an independent and objective opinion on the adequacy of the Council's control environment.
+Internal Audit has organisational independence, and this independence was maintained throughout 2022/23.
+The Chief Internal Auditor (CIA) does not have operational responsibility for any of the activities audited. - 5.5.
+The responsibilities, role and authority of Internal Audit are summarised in the Council's Financial Regulations which state:

+"The primary role of Internal Audit is that of an assurance function which provides an independent and objective opinion on the adequacy of the Council's control environment.
 Internal audit work is designed to add value and improve an organisation's operations, in particular in evaluating and improving the effectiveness of risk management, control and governance processes.
-In addition to the provision of assurances, Internal Audit undertakes non-assurance work including consulting services and fraud related work." - 5.6.
+In addition to the provision of assurances, Internal Audit undertakes non-assurance work including consulting services and fraud related work."

+- 5.6.
 The Internal Audit Strategy is reviewed and approved annually.
-The Strategy for 2021/22 was approved by the Monitoring and Audit Committee in April 2021.
+The Strategy for 2022/23 was presented to the Monitoring and Audit Committee in February 2022 and subsequently approved by the Council in March 2022.
 A risk-based planning exercise is carried out each year to determine priorities and to establish and achieve objectives.
 This helps to control and direct audit work and to ensure the efficient and effective use of resources. - 5.7.
 In carrying out the audit planning, consultation is carried out with senior management throughout the Council to produce an audit universe which includes a detailed list of Council services which are assessed on a number of risk factors.
 Emphasis is also placed on the Council's risk registers when preparing the audit universe and considering which areas should be subject to audit.